jdschi/Valetudo_automations_scripts/README.md

    It allows quirks for each room, like turning on lights while cleaning and then resetting them to prior state.
 This helps obstacle avoidance.
 Similar idea with music, blinds, etc.
    It requires `update_valetudo_vacuum_room_list.yaml`, and provisionally `clean_route_rest_command.yaml`.
 The latter could easily be removed from the script if undesired.
    Or other quirks could be added.
 The options list includes only a few rooms and lights as examples.

+ - The script also takes advantage of the useful docker container https://github.com/erkexzcx/valetudopng, which allows the telegram message to have a map image.